 Youth work in East Ayrshire

 The Young People, Sport and Diversion team (YPSD) supports youth groups for young Lesbian, Gay, Bisexual and Transgender people, as well as those who are questioning their sexuality and those who are straight supporters.
 The LGBT youth groups are safe and supportive environments for young people to attend and be themselves.
-The YPSD team currently run groups in Kilmarnock, Auchinleck and Dalmellington.
-Please see below for further information.
+View our events page to find out groups near you

 Adult work in East Ayrshire

 The Terrence Higgins Trust, in partnership with East Ayrshire Council, run a LGBT Group for people who are 18 years and over.
 The group is a safe and supportive environment where local LGBT people, family and friends can talk about issues that are relevant to them.
-Please see below for further information.
+Please contact us for further information.

 Learning and Development (CLD) service was awarded LGBT Charter Mark status in 2009.
 The Charter Mark recognises Lesbian, Gay, Bisexual or Transgendered people (LGBT) and ensures that LGBT issues are included in CLD activities.
 It makes sure that LGBT people can feel confident that they will be included, valued and supported.